Giant Equifax data breach: 143 million people could be affected

 Equifax is one of three nationwide credit-reporting companies that track and rates the financial history of U.S. consumers.
 The companies are supplied with data about loans, loan payments and credit cards, as well as information on everything from child support payments, credit limits, missed rent and utilities payments, addresses and employer history, which all factor into credit scores.

+Unlike other data breaches, not all of the people affected by the Equifax breach may be aware that they're customers of the company.
 Equifax gets its data from credit card companies, banks, retailers, and lenders who report on the credit activity of individuals to credit reporting agencies, as well as by purchasing public records.

 Consumers can check to see if they've potentially been impacted by submitting their last name and the last six digits of their social security number.
+Those affected will be given a date to enroll in free identity theft protection and credit file monitoring services.

-Equifax is mailing notices to people whose credit cards or dispute documents were affected.
+Equifax is also mailing notices to people whose credit cards or dispute documents were affected.

+"This is reason Number 10,000 to check your online bank statements and credit card statements on a regular basis, ideally weekly," said Matt Schulz, senior industry analyst at CreditCards.com.
+"Bad guys can be very patient, so it's important to keep an eye out long after this story fades from the headlines."